STAT545-UBC-hw-2018-19/hw01-CeciliaLe07/hw01_iris.md

         keep_md: true
 ---

-# Overview of data.
+#Familiarizing with the data frame

-## See the entire data frame
+##See the entire data frame

-As the data set *iris* belongs to the **datasets** packages, which is on of the default packages on R, to see its data is just necessary type next line on the console:
+As the data set *iris* belongs to the `datasets` package, which is one of the default packages on R, the only thing we should do to see its data is typing the next line on console:
 ```R
 iris
 ```

 The result looks like this:

 ```
 ##     Sepal.Length Sepal.Width Petal.Length Petal.Width    Species